tuxphone/CubeCellRepeater/README.md

 MESHTASTIC_SPEED    3   - defines your speed to "very long range".
 Other values are:  0 = short range, 1 = medium range, 2 = long range, 3 = very long range

-MESHTASTIC_NAME[12] = {"Default"} - sets yor Channel Name, but without "-Xy" suffix , e.g. use "Test" instead of "Test-A"
+MESHTASTIC_NAME[12] = {"Default"} - sets your Channel Name, but without "-Xy" suffix , e.g. use "Test" instead of "Test-A"

 TX_OUTPUT_POWER     22  -  sets output power to 22 dB.
 Keep in mind the maximums set by law and the hardware